-Alternatively, you can contact an agency.
-On the website of the Lithuanian Association of Real Estate Agencies you can find contacts of all the main real estate agencies that, for a fee, will find you a place to rent.
+Alternatively, you can also contact an agency (visit the Lithuanian Association of Real Estate Agencies website to find the contact info of all the main real estate agencies that, usually for a fee, will help you find you a place to rent).

-Before you sign any kind of accommodation contract make sure you have clear information on any utilities or other associated costs you may need to pay.
-For a lot of buildings you’ll find you need to pay a monthly communal bill for the upkeep of shared spaces (stairwells, doorways, exteriors, etc.).
-It’s also a good idea to ask for six months’ worth of gas/electricity bills so that you can have a clear idea of what utilities you may need to pay for.
+Before you sign any kind of lease or rental agreement , make sure you have clear information on any utilities or other associated costs you may need to pay.
+For a lot of buildings, you’ll find that you need to pay a monthly bill for the maintenance of shared spaces (stairwells, doorways, exteriors, etc.) It’s also a good idea to ask for the previous six months’ worth of gas/electricity bills to get a rough estimate of what utility costs you may need to pay for.

-It is essential that you make a contract with the property owner or their legal representative irrespective of whether you are renting or buying.
-This is a fairly straightforward process as in many cases, you’ll find they already have a template contract.
-Your contract is your protection if there are any problems.
+It is essential that you make a contract with the property owner or their legal representative, regardless of whether you are renting or buying.
+This is a fairly straightforward process, and in many cases you’ll find they already have a template contract ready.
+Your contract is your protection in case of any problems.

 You’ll need to keep a copy of the contract once it has been signed.
 Be sure to have a copy in English as well as Lithuanian.

-You’ll have to agree with the landlord on the main terms: price, rent period, deposit size, payments (transfer or cash), inventory list or pictures of the property.
+You and your landlord will have to agree on the main terms: price, length of the rent period, amount of the deposit, payment type (transfer or cash), an inventory list or photos.

-Your landlord might also require a security deposit that will be calculated proportionally based on the property’s price and is usually equal to 1-3 months of rent.
-The deposit will be paid back to you when you finish the contract.
-Be sure to pay the money after the contract is signed, not before.
+Your landlord might also require a security deposit that will be calculated proportionally based on the property’s price and is usually equal to 1-3 months worth of rent.
+The deposit will be paid back to you when your contract comes to an end.
+Make sure to make your first payment after the contract is signed, not before.

-Never give any money to a landlord prior to signing your contract.
-If you pay before you sign, you will have very little security for your deposit.
-Always make sure you have the final, signed agreement in your hands before you provide any money.
+Never give any money to a landlord prior to signing a contract.
+If you pay before signing a contract, you will have very little security for your deposit.
+Always make sure you have the final, signed agreement before making any payments.

 Never be scared to ask questions or think a question is too obvious.
-The more questions you ask, the more transparent the transaction and less likely it’ll be that you’ll have problems later on.
+The more questions you ask, the more transparent the agreement is going to be and the less likely you’ll encounter any issues later on.